dlyalin20/BoatGame/README.md

 # Running BoatGame

+To run the BoatGame, first please make sure that you have Python 2 or 3 installed.
+Then, simply pull the github link, enter the "dist" directory and run `./main`.
+If you encounter any errors, you most likely simply have to change the runtime permissions on the executable, meaning you should run the command `chmod u+x main`.
+If other errors are experienced, please contact the developers at [dlyalin20@stuy.edu](dlyalin20@stuy.edu).

 # Instructions for Playing the BoatGame

 The goal of BoatGame is to move the boat, which starts centered at meter 700, a certain